- May 19, 2017

 “A true gem with an entertaining story and complicated gameplay.”

-“Compared to Puzzle Quest or Galactrix, this is very basic, because in campaigns of those games not only was there much more freedom in map movement, but also there was something to do between battles, like mining resources, gathering blueprints, and crafting things in Galactrix, or capturing monsters and cities in Puzzle Quest.”
+“Compared to Puzzle Quest or Galactrix, this is very basic, because in the campaigns of those games there was much more freedom in map movement, and also there was something to do between battles, like mining resources, gathering blueprints, and crafting things in Galactrix, or capturing monsters and cities in Puzzle Quest.”